ibm-cloud-docs/hp-virtual-servers/troubleshooting.md

 All virtual servers in free plans are deleted after 30 days.
 {: tsCauses}

 Virtual servers in paid plans are not deleted.
-You can remove the server from the resource list by deleting the server from the resource list.
+You can remove the server from the resource list by deleting it from the resource list.
 {: tsResolve}